🎯 TL;DR — Quick Answer

 The Cash-Out Refi Scenario: Higher Payments on Your Entire Loan

-Let’s say you need $75,000 for an ADU conversion in your Orange County home.
-With a cash-out refinance, that $75,000 is added to your existing mortgage balance, and the entire new balance is then refinanced at a current market rate.
-Your new interest rate applies to your original principal *plus* the $75,000.
-This often results in a significantly higher monthly payment on your entire mortgage for the next 30 years.
+Let’s say you need $75,000 for an ADU in Orange County.
+With a cash-out refi, that $75,000 gets added to your existing balance, and the whole thing refinances at current rates.
+Your new rate applies to your original principal plus the $75,000.
+Your monthly payment on the entire mortgage goes up, often significantly, for the next 30 years.

-Not only are you paying a higher interest rate on your new cash, but you’re also paying that higher rate on the principal you’ve already been paying down for years.
-This can erase the payment savings you’ve enjoyed from your excellent initial rate.
+You’re not just paying a higher rate on the new cash.
+You’re paying that higher rate on principal you’ve already been paying down for years.
+The payment savings you had from your original low rate?
+Gone.

 The HELOC Scenario: Preserving Your Low First Mortgage Rate

-With a HELOC, you take out a separate, second mortgage that sits behind your existing first mortgage.
-Your low first-mortgage rate remains untouched.
-You only pay interest on the amount you actually draw from your HELOC, and that interest is at a variable rate, typically tied to the prime rate.
-This means you preserve the low interest rate on the vast majority of your loan, only incurring a higher, variable rate on the smaller, additional funds you need.
+With a HELOC, you take out a second mortgage that sits behind your first.
+Your low first-mortgage rate stays the same.
+You only pay interest on what you actually draw from the HELOC, and that interest is variable, usually tied to prime.
+You keep the low rate on most of your loan and only pay a higher, variable rate on the smaller amount you need.

 Ready to see what you qualify for?